 What a nothing movie.

 Ms. Scrooge sees Cicely Tyson play a race swapped, gender swapped Scrooge living in contemporary Rhode Island.
-You might think this would make for an interesting opportunity to do an updated retelling of the story but instead we get a bland, uninspired 80 minutes that looks and feels like an episode of Murder She Wrote without any murders.
-This is the worst kind of bad because it’s just mediocre and boring; we never quite ascend to the dizzying lows of Rich Little.
+You might think this would make for an opportunity to do an updated political retelling of the story but instead we get a bland, uninspired 80 minutes that looks and feels like an episode of Murder She Wrote.
+This is the worst kind of bad because it’s just mediocre and boring; it’s not like we ascend to the dizzying lows of Rich Little.

 I’m watching a version ripped from Canadian TV and this shot made me laugh